HTTP interface for JavaScript Transactions

 Execute a JavaScript Transaction

-post /_db/{database-name}/_api/transaction
+POST /_db/{database-name}/_api/transaction

 JavaScript Transactions are deprecated from v3.12.0 onward and will be removed in a future version.